nkitamuraQC/pyqsci/README.md

 # qsci_exp
-qsci_exp is an unofficial Python package for quantum computing related to quantum chemical calculations.
+qsci_exp is an unofficial Quantum Selected CI library in PySCF and PennyLane

 ## Features
 - Selected CI for quantum computing